How IP Lessees Can Change/Update Subnets in the IPXO Marketplace

 Once the assignment is complete, you will receive the LoA (Letter of Authorization) document.
 You can find and download it from My Resources (IPAM) -> My Leased IPs -> LoA.

 IPXO is currently working on the automated rDNS feature, which will enable you to make changes yourself.
 Until the feature is fully implemented and available for the clients of the IPXO platform, you have to contact us directly if you want a subnet to be delegated to your nameserver.
-To make a request, contact us via the IPXO Help Desk.
+To make a request, contact us via help.ipxo.com.

 Note: If you want us to update the nameservers, make sure you set them up first.
 Here’s an example of a nameserver delegation in RIPE.

-If you have any questions, feel free to contact us via the IPXO Help Desk.
+If you have any questions, feel free to contact us via help.ipxo.com.

 If you have any questions, contact our support team!